It's Rush Limboss, serving humanity simply by showing up.

 Hi, Rush.

-I have uh my my my most beloved son, and he's sitting over in Afghanistan right now.
+I have my most beloved son, and he's sitting over in Afghanistan right now while everybody else here is going about their daily business.

 And we have elected officials getting on a bus so they don't have to cast a difficult vote.

-We have a president who just submitted a budget that 42 cents on every dollar will be borrowed from a foreign country so that there's nothing left if he does make it back for for his children and his future.
+We have a president who just submitted a budget that 42 cents on every dollar will be borrowed from a foreign country so that there's nothing left if he does make it back for his children and his future.

 We had a congressman here in the 26th district who put his picture topless shirtless on Craigslist.

-And then there's all of this nonsense.
+And then all of this nonsense.

 And is this what my son is willing to die for?